RKelln/5-directions/public/writing/neural_nets.md

 * https://microscope.openai.com/models

 <!-- .slide: id="rigid-models" class="pandown" data-audio-src="../audio/neural_nets/64.ogg" data-background-image="../images/office_tower_board_room_of_smiling_men.webp" -->
 ## Rigid models

 Notes:
 Another subtle, but I think important to understand limitation of current models is their "rigidity".
 The structure of the model is engineered or constructed rather than learned.
 Structure is fixed, not modular and engineered through trial and error instead of learned from data.
 This means that any sharing or reuse of computation is rigid or fixed, rather than adapting to the nature of the input.
 Instead of directing data to the parts of a model that can best interpret it, all data flows through the same path.
 This rigidity makes it hard to adapt to long tail data and multitask learning and is catastrophic to performance if the real data distribution shifts after the model has been trained.

-CUT: For example a pandemic dramatically changes hospitalization rates.
-Too soon?

 <!-- .slide: data-visibility="hidden" data-audio-src="../audio/neural_nets/65.ogg" data-background-video="../video/See-through brains-c-NMfp13Uug.mp4" data-background-size="contain" data-background-video-loop -->